better-together-org/community-engine-rails/README.md

 This gem is developed using Docker and Docker Compose.
 In order to get the app running, you must complete the following steps:

-- Build the application image: `docker-compose build`
+- Build the application image: `docker compose build`
-- Bundle the gems: `docker-compose run app bundle`
+- Bundle the gems: `docker compose run app bundle`
-- Bundle the gems: `docker-compose run app rails db:setup`
+- Bundle the gems: `docker compose run app rails db:setup`
-- Run the rspec tests `docker-compose run app bundle exec rspec`
+- Run the rspec tests `docker compose run app bundle exec rspec`